Stay in comfortable rooms in the heart of Oxford, within walking distance of the city centre and all major attractions.

 Grounds and gardens

 Christ Church is unique amongst the Oxford Colleges for its wonderful meadow which has remained unchanged for centuries.
 The Meadow is full of wildlife and is home to Christ Church's own long-horn cattle.
 There is a beautiful tree-lined walk down to the river Isis and there are lots of grass areas which lend themselves to a picnic or are a perfect setting to while away the day with a book.
-We are also a pleasant walk from the well-known Botanical Gardens.
+Also, a pleasant walk from the well-known Botanical Gardens.
 It is also possible to hire a punt or rowing boat nearby.

 The Lodge staff will be happy to store small amounts of luggage for short periods of time.